'Astronomically high': US Covid death toll hits grim new milestone

 The milestone comes more than 13 months into a vaccination drive that has been beset by misinformation and political and legal strife, though the shots have proved safe and highly effective at preventing serious illness and death.

-He lamented that most of the deaths happened after the vaccine gained authorization.
+He lamented that most of the deaths happened after the vaccine gained authorisation.

 "We got the medical science right.
 We failed on the social science.
 We failed on how to help people get vaccinated, to combat disinformation, to not politicise this," Jha said.
 "Those are the places where we have failed as America."

-Just 64% of the population is fully vaccinated, or about 212 million Americans, according to the Centers for Disease Control and Prevention.
+Just 64 per cent of the population is fully vaccinated, or about 212 million Americans, according to the Centres for Disease Control and Prevention.

 Cases have been declining in 49 out of 50 states over the past two weeks, by Johns Hopkins' count, and the 50th state, Maine, reported that confirmed infections are falling there, too, dropping sharply over the past week.

-Also, the number of Americans in the hospital with COVID-19 has declined 15% since mid-January to about 124,000.
+Also, the number of Americans in the hospital with Covid-19 has declined 15 per cent since mid-January to about 124,000.

-Los Angeles County may end outdoor mask requirements in a few weeks, Public Health Director Dr. Barbara Ferrer said Thursday.
+Los Angeles County may end outdoor mask requirements in a few weeks, public health director Dr Barbara Ferrer said on Thursday.

 "Post-surge does not imply that the pandemic is over or that transmission is low, or that there will not be unpredictable waves of surges in the future," she warned.